Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 ### Step 6 - Start a Continuous Simulated Stream

-We can now start a continuous stream of data into Snowflake, similar to the initial streaming load, to simulate IoT device data streaming in near real-time to Snowflake.
+We can now **start a continuous stream of data into Snowflake**, similar to the initial streaming load, to simulate IoT device **data streaming in near real-time** to Snowflake.

 <img src="assets/model_streamingclient.png" />